Asgmoham84/Cool-Visualizations/README.md

 # Cool-Visualizations

 This is where I keep the codes for my combination charts.

-1) Bar chart with two variables in x-axis and annotations showing the change in each bar
+<h2>1) Bar chart with two variables in x-axis and annotations showing the change in each bar</h2>

 You can use this code for:
 * Bar chart with two variables in x-axis